VitaliyShevchenko/go-with-clouds-tasks/Task3.md

 #### Sub-task 12.1 (CRD)
 The task is to bootstrap kubebuilder project and define a CRD which allows to populate key-value storage.

+You need to handle all CRUD actions on your Custom Resource:
+* if user creates CR it should put that data in the storage;
+* if updates - it should remove/add/update corresponding key-value pairs;
+* if deletes - it should remove those keys from the storage.

 The Kubernetes Custom Resource need to have the following schema:

 ```yaml